-At first you want to have about 20% conversion rate on your opt-in pages and a 1% conversion rate on your “One Time Offer” sales letter.
+At first, you want to have about a 20% conversion rate on your opt-in pages and a 1% conversion rate on your “One Time Offer” sales letter.

 But you can increase those conversion rate numbers until your optin-page gets around 40% to 50% conversion rate, and at least 1.5% to 3% conversion rate on your sales letter.

 Let’s discover several techniques that you can use to increase your website conversion rate.

 Almost (but not all) of these techniques can be applied to any kind of website, for example, your content website, opt-in pages, sales letters, etc. But you’ll know if a technique doesn’t apply to a specific website, and I’ll tell you.

 I recommend you apply some or all of these techniques even if the result won’t be perfect the first time!
-Your goal should be to get things done as good as possible, to progress and improve not to be perfect.
+Your goal should be to get things done as well as possible, to progress and improve not to be perfect.

 Taking action is the key to see results.
 Perfectionism can slow your progress and waste time.
 That’s an important lesson I learned.

 For example, my website was not always like this, in fact, even the domain name was different – it was ‘StraightMoneyTalker.com but I realized it can be better, so I changed it.

-Now let’s discover how to improve a website’s conversion rate with the following techniques… If you need to ask me a question about one or any of these techniques you can leave a comment below this article.
+Now let’s discover how to improve a website’s conversion rate with the following techniques.

 I chose the color green because green is associated with money.